odarriba/docker-supervisord/README.md

-# docker-supervisord
+# docker-base

-A base image for Docker containers that uses supervisord to manage services.
+A base image for Docker containers that uses `supervisord` to manage services.

 ## Usage